MikeClark512/MyPubgTelemetry/README.md

 ### Plans for the Future
 1. Add more charts and reports to the GUI
 1. Add more individual-player statistics
-1. Make it easier to plugin new reports to the GUI
+1. Make it easier to author/plug-in new reports and/or charts
 1. CSV Export

 ### Projects Structure
 1. `TelemetryGUI` - GUI-based telemetry downloader and analyzer
 1. `TelemetryApp` - Contains code and classes shared between all projects
 1. `TelemetryDownloader` - Console-based telemetry downloader and cacher
-1. Any other projects in the solution works in progress and may come and go
+1. Any other projects in the solution are works-in-progress and may come and go